a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window.
 Select a file icon.
 Apple Menu > Control Panels.
 Verify that the previously selected file is no longer selected.

 * Launch DeskTop.
-Open a window containing many folders.
-Select up to 7 folders.
-File > Open.
-Verify that as windows continue to open, the originally selected folders don't mispaint on top of them.
-(This will be easier to observe in emulators with acceleration disabled.)

-* Launch DeskTop.
-Open a window containing multiple icons.
-Drag-select several icons.
-Click on the desktop to clear selection.
-Click on a volume icon.
-Click elsewhere on the desktop.
-Verify the icon isn't mispainted.
-* Launch DeskTop.
-Open a window containing multiple icons.
-Drag-select several icons.
-Click on the desktop to clear selection.
-Click on a volume icon.
-File > Rename.
-Enter a new valid name.
-Verify that no alert is shown.

-* Launch DeskTop.
 Open a window.
 Create folders A, B and C. Open A, and create a folder X. Open B, and create a folder Y. Drag A and B into C. Double-click on X. Verify it opens.
 Double-click on Y. Verify it opens.
 Open C. Double-click on A. Verify that the existing A window activates.
 Double click on B. Verify that the existing B window activates.
 * Launch DeskTop.
 Open a window.
 Create folders A, B and C. Drag B onto C. Drag A to the trash.
 Click OK in the delete confirmation dialog.
 Verify that after the deletion, no alerts appear and volume icons can still be selected.
 * Launch DeskTop.
 Open a window.
 Create folders A and B. Drag B onto A. Drag A to the trash.
 Verify that the confirmation dialog counts 2 files.
 Click OK.
 Verify that the count stops at 0, and does not wrap to 65,535.

-* Launch DeskTop.
-Open a window.
-Create a folder with a short name (e.g. "A").
-Open the folder.
-Drag the folder's window so it covers just the left edge of the icon.
-Drag it away.
-Verify that the folder repaints.
-Repeat for the right edge.

 * Repeat the following cases for Special > Format Disk and Special > Erase Disk:
   * Launch DeskTop.
 Run the command.
 Ensure left/right arrows move selection correctly.